 Established way back in 1979, the Chambal wildlife sanctuary is spread over a huge area of 5,600 square kilometres, with the mighty Chambal river serving as it’s lifeline.
 The sanctuary houses some of the most endangered species of animals and marine life in one place.
 The gharial and the gangetic dolphin are the two most easily spotted species here.
 The Indian wolf and the Indian flying fox are the other attractions of this place.
 Chambal is one of the few habitats for the rare Indian Skimmer, a bird which nests along the shores of the river.
 Easily accessible by road from the famous city of Agra, Chambal wildlife sanctuary can be reached after a 3 hour drive.
 The forest department has good boats to enable the visitor to comfortably see the place.
 There are no options to stay inside the sanctuary due to the riverine terrain, but comfortable private accommodation is available an hour away from the sanctuary.

 If you are headed to India, you definitely need to check these offbeat wildlife destinations.
 All these awesome holiday destinations need to be added to your bucket list.
 Already did for us!
+And for more information Rajasthan Tour Packages to travel in my favorite part of India.

 Did you enjoy this post?
 Let us know in the comments if you love visiting wildlife sanctuaries and offbeat wildlife destinations.
 If you have visited some amazing places before, share to us in the comments!
 We can’t have enough beautiful destinations to see!